eslint/rfcs/designs/2023-rule-options-defaults/README.md

 ## Open Questions

-1. Is adding `context.optionsRaw` for backwards compatibility until the next major version worth the cost?
-2. Should ESLint eventually write its own schema parsing package - i.e. formalizing its fork from ajv?
+1. Should ESLint eventually write its own schema parsing package - i.e. formalizing its fork from ajv?
-3. _"`RuleTester` should validate the default options against the rule options schema."_ was mentioned in the original issue prompting this RFC. `RuleTester` in the PoC validates the results of merging `meta.defaultOptions` with test-provided `options`.
+2. _"`RuleTester` should validate the default options against the rule options schema."_ was mentioned in the original issue prompting this RFC. `RuleTester` in the PoC validates the results of merging `meta.defaultOptions` with test-provided `options`.
 Is this enough?

 ## Help Needed